-Almonds have a number of science-backed benefits to people, but are they good for dogs?
-The answer is no. While almonds are not as toxic as other nuts, like walnuts and macadamia nuts, they can still pose potential health issues for your canine companion and should be avoided.
+These round, brown nut offer a number of benefits to people, but can dogs eat almonds, too?
+The answer is no. Although they're less toxic than other nuts, like walnuts and macadamia nuts, they can still pose potential health issues for your canine companion and should be avoided.

 Pro tip: Save this post as a guide to which nuts might be toxic and how much the average vet costs to treat pups that have eaten a toxic nut is.
 If you want to be sure that you're covered in an accident like nut toxicity, be sure to consider pet insurance options.